Ultra-small moment incommensurate spin density wave order masking a ferromagnetic quantum critical point in NbFe$_2$

-New neutron data demonstrate that spin density wave (SDW) order emerges near the border of ferromagnetism in the C14 Laves phase system Nb$_{1-y}$Fe$_{2+y}$, burying an underlying FM QCP.
-Our results suggest that the SDW order in Nb$_{1-y}$Fe$_{2+y}$ is caused by an intrinsic instability of a ferromagnetic quantum critical point to modulated magnetic order, which has been postulated on the basis of fundamental considerations but has not before been detected in a band magnet.
+New neutron data demonstrate that SDW order emerges near the border of ferromagnetism in the C14 Laves phase system Nb$_{1-y}$Fe$_{2+y}$, burying an underlying FM QCP.
+This suggests that the SDW order in Nb$_{1-y}$Fe$_{2+y}$ is caused by an intrinsic instability of a ferromagnetic quantum critical point to modulated magnetic order, which has been postulated on the basis of fundamental considerations but has not before been detected in a band magnet.

 This work is based upon experiments performed at the PANDA instrument operated by JCNS at the Heinz Maier-Leibnitz Zentrum (MLZ), Garching, Germany, and at the 4F2 instrument at LLB, CEA-Saclay, France.
 We acknowledge support by the EPSRC through grant EP/K012894/1 and by the German Science Foundation (DFG) through FOR 960 (CP) and SFB/TR 80 (CP).
 This research project has also been supported by the European Comission under the 7th Framework Programme through the 'Research Infrastructures' action of the 'Capacities' Programme, Contract No: CP-CSA\_INFRA-2008-1.1.1 Number 226507-NMI3.
+We thank S. Friedemann, M. Brando, and S. S\"ullow for helpful discussions.